Definition: clinical sx consistent w ACS w ECG features including any of:

 Posterior Infarcts:

-- Posterior extension of an inferior or lateral infarct implies a larger area of myocardial damage, increasing the risk of left ventricular dysfunction and death.
+- presence of a posterior MI implies a greater extent of myocardial damage, increasing the risk of left ventricular dysfunction and mortality.

 ECG Diagnosis: